Schossi/CityBuilderWeb/_pages/manual/overview.md

 Most demos depend on either layers, tags or sorting layers. __If these settings were not set during import please copy the contents of TagManager.txt from the demo folder to the TagManager.asset in you ProjectSettings.__

 ### Dependencies
+* URP is used by default but none of the logic is tied to it(see CityBuilderCore/Settings)
+* New Input system is used for input by default but can be removed(see CityInputActions)
 * The demos depend on [TextMeshPro](http://docs.unity3d.com/Packages/com.unity.textmeshpro@2.1/index.html) for their UI
-* CCBK(even in 3D) generally depends on [2D Tilemap Editor](https://docs.unity3d.com/Packages/com.unity.2d.tilemap@1.0/manual/index.html)
+* Both 2D and 3D variants depend on [2D Tilemap Editor](https://docs.unity3d.com/Packages/com.unity.2d.tilemap@1.0/manual/index.html)

 ## Usage